7 Best Photo Editors for Computer

 6. GIMP

-Although it’s not as polished as some commercial software, this is the best free photo editor for PC that delivers a broad range of features such as retouching, layer-based editing, and advanced color correction.
+Although it’s not as polished as some commercial software, this is the best free photo editor for PC that delivers a broad range of features such as retouching, layer-based work, and advanced color correction.

 Best free photo editor - GIMP